News about 9 UK growth companies and/or accelerators + turnover in the GRID marketplace, 18th – 24th September 2016:

 Financials: does not disclose accounts, but says it has made a profit every year so far.

-1. This technology lends itself to uses other than in cars, with the group’s technology already in warehouse forklifts, mining lorries and even on Nasa’s Mars rover.
+1. ...the group’s technology already in warehouse forklifts, mining lorries and even on Nasa’s Mars rover.
 Professor Newman sees cars, taxis, driverless pods and forklifts as “applications” of the underlying technology that can learn from the experiences of each other.

 2. The company is set to roll out driverless pods in Greenwich and Milton Keynes that use its systems under programmes part-funded by the UK government to spur homegrown development in driverless technology.
 The investment drive, which will see up to £100m allocated to research projects, has also led to similar schemes in Coventry and Bristol.
 In Greenwich, London, the company’s technology will power driverless taxi pods for use in pedestrianised areas.